The Stories the ‘Heatherly Loch’ Can Tell You

 The southern side of the loch is also at least partly a sporting estate mixed with some residential housing.

-On this one weekend in August, I must have seen a hundred young pheasants.
+On one weekend in August, I must have seen a hundred young pheasants.

 Shooting season was nearly upon me.